yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal/release-notes/portal-1.3.0.md

 # Changelog
 ## Added
-- Added API Consumer Analytics to digest summary analytics for developers' applications.
+- Added API Consumer Analytics to digest summary analytics for developers' applications so that developers can analyze performance of the APIs which they consume.
 - Added better error logging in all places where the DCR flow is used and provides a log structure including status code from an IdP to help API Providers to debug DCR integrations.
 - Added better error logging to the SSO flow which makes setting up SSO much easier task.
-- Added the Theme management API.
+- Added the Theme management API to enable API Providers to update themes using CI/CD pipelines.
-- Added Admin APIs for API Products.
-- Added better copy in the Provider menu.

 ## Fixed
+- Fixed grammar in the Provider menu Ui.
 - Fixed the link to the Access requests menu item in the portal admin dashboard.
 - Fixes to the shopping cart flow:
   - Fixes the 'Add to cart' button in the API Product page;